 The unpredictability of the coronavirus pandemic has had a ripple effect throughout the world.
 Personal health and travel have been greatly affected.
 Sports leagues have suspended play, with no official date to resume.
 And small businesses are struggling across the board.

-To further highlight some of these struggles, Facebook released a 35-page State of Small Business Report, featuring insights from more than 86,000 people who own, manage or work for small to medium-sized businesses, or SMBs (defined in this report as fewer than 500 employees).
+To further highlight some of these struggles, Facebook released a comprehensive 35-page State of Small Business Report.
+The report featured insights from more than 86,000 people who own, manage or work for small to medium-sized businesses, or SMBs (defined in this report as fewer than 500 employees).
 Another 9,000 participants qualify as “personal” businesses, or people who said they were “self-employed providing goods or services.”

 Some businesses have found success with shifted business models.
 For example, some restaurants have efficiently shifted to curbside pickup offerings, while retail shops may have flexible operations from home.
 However, the report provides a sobering reality of the current situation.